 - 2 sets of forward neck extensions until failure.

 - Do this 5 days a week, 2 days off.

 One thing to keep in mind, however, is that overtraining your neck can make your jawline look worse.
 When the neck muscles get too tight, they pull down on the jaw and can cause your neck and jaw to merge together.
 People with skinny necks are going to have sharper jawlines, and this is just inevitable.
 This is why botox is sometimes injected into the platysmal bands on your neck, which essentially paralyzes the muscle and keeps it relaxed.

 To counteract this, I suggest just straight up chewing gum.
-Get a pack of falim gum from Amazon and work up to chewing a couple of hours per day, after your neck exercises.
+Get a pack of falim gum and work up to chewing a couple of hours per day, after your neck exercises.
 Doing this will build up your masseter muscles:

 Keep chewing gum after your neck has gotten to the size you want.
 Don’t go too far though with either the neck exercises or the gum chewing.
 You want a balanced face.
 Just don’t make your neck as big as your jaw and you’ll be fine.

 Frequently Asked Questions:

 Won’t my neck get bigger anyway by just going to the gym?